cdktf/cdktf-provider-cloudflare/docs/loadBalancerPool.java.md

 - *Type:* java.lang.Number

-Percent of traffic to shed 0 - 100.
-Defaults to `0`.
+The percent of traffic to shed from the pool, according to the default policy.

+Applies to new sessions and traffic without session affinity.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_pool#default_percent LoadBalancerPool#default_percent}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_pool#default_percent LoadBalancerPool#default_percent}

 ---